 It should be noted that in the standard review of NRI/FSDs, field collected data, as well as mapped and documented current and historical information, are used by M-NCPPC staff.
-The requirement in most of the Ten Mile Creek watershed to delineate buffers around ephemeral streams will add a mapped environmental feature to NRI/FSDs tht will require the review by M-NCPPC staff of additional data.
-All available data, including those collected on some of the large developable properties in the Ten Mile Creek watershed during the development of the 10 Mile Creek Master Plan Amendment, will be be considered to help determine and verify the various environmental features shown on NRI/FSDs within this watershed.
+The requirement in most of the Ten Mile Creek watershed to delineate buffers around ephemeral streams will add a mapped environmental feature to NRI/FSDs that will require the review by M-NCPPC staff of additional data.
+All available data, including those collected on some of the large developable properties in the Ten Mile Creek watershed during the development of the 10 Mile Creek Master Plan Amendment, will be considered to help determine and verify the various environmental features shown on NRI/FSDs within this watershed.

-In addition to the requirements stated elsewhere in these Guidelines, the following requirements apply in the portion of the Ten Mile Creek watershed within the 10 Mile Creek Master Plan Amendment planning area (see Figure 11)):
+In addition to the requirements stated elsewhere in these Guidelines, the following requirements apply in the portion of the Ten Mile Creek watershed covered by the 10 Mile Creek Master Plan Amendment.
+The Clarksburg Historic District, however, is not subject to the criteria specified below (see Figure 11).